openhab/openhab-docs/introduction.md

 ## Putting it into Practice

-Once you are getting a first overview, it is time to practice.
+Once you have got a first overview, it is time to practice.
 Here a short list of the steps that you will need to consider to get openHAB up and running as your home automation system:

 1. Install openHAB